 When Epsilon was founded, we were determined to build a first rate environmental consulting firm, a firm that would be among the best at what we do.
 As a Principal owned firm, we were equally determined to transition ownership from the founding Principals to ‘the next generation.’
-Now at a total of fourteen Principals, our leadership continues to grow with the company and contribute to its success.
+Now at a total of 17 Principals, our leadership continues to grow with the company and contribute to its success.
 More detailed resumes are available upon request.

 Margaret B. Briggs